 - Create three disks, 1x 1024 MB (ext) called “Rescue”, 1x 1024 MB (raw) called “Install” and 1x the remainder (raw) called “NetBSD”.
 An extra Rescue disk is required owing to the size of the image and unzipping it.

 - Create a two configuration profiles, use Direct Disk, Full Virtualisation and turn off the FileSystem/Boot helpers.
-One has the NetBSD and Install disks mounted and is to boot from the Install disk in order to install to the NetBSD drive, the second is the final one which just boots NetBSD.
+One has the NetBSD and Install disks mounted and is to boot from the Install disk in order to install to the NetBSD drive.
+When setting this up pick the NetBSD disk as sda, the Install disk as sdb and (obviously) the boot device as sdb - doing this just makes sure the

 - Boot into Rescue mode with the Rescue disk first, Install disk second, etc.